Less than $5 Asian Studies Resources

 Product

-Asian American and Pacific Islander Heritage Month - Chinese Americans Activity
+Asian American and Pacific Islander Heritage Month Activity AAPI WEBQUEST

 By A World to Explore Store - A Heritage Month Depot

 Are you looking for an engaging activity for Asian American and Pacific Islander Heritage Month?
 Do you want to help your students learn about diversity in the USA?
-Then download this editable Chinese Americans Activity WEBQUEST!
-Students will research their history, people, events, facts, and more!
-Some research questions students will locate easily while others they will have to explore deeper to find the correct answers.
+Then download this Asian American and Pacific Islander Activity WebQuest!
+Students will research the history, people, events, facts, and more!
+Some research questions students will locate easily, while others they will have to explore deeper to find the correct answers.
+This resource is fully editable!

 When you purchase this scavenger hunt resource, you'll receive the activity in both print and digital formats.
-The research questions provided allow for scaffolded instruction that can be completed individually, in pairs, or in small groups.
+The research questions provide scaffolded instruction that can be completed individually, in pairs, or in small groups.
 You can even use this lesson as a fun team-building or gamified activity.
-Your students are guaranteed to learn more about Chinese Americans with this high-quality, no-prep resource!
+Your students are guaranteed to learn more about AAPI with this high-quality, no-prep resource!

 • Live links are provided on the last page of the resource